projecte-aina/club/README.md

 bash setup_venv.sh
 bash run_club.sh "PlanTL-GOB-ES/roberta-base-ca"
 ```
-The commands above will run fine-tuning and evaluation on CLUB and the results will be shown in the _results.json_ file.
+The commands above will run fine-tuning and evaluation on CLUB and the results will be shown in the _results-roberta-base-ca.json_ file.
-and the logs in the _run_club.log_ file.
+and the logs in the _run_club-roberta-base-ca.log_ file.

 ## Results